-Under the Cambridge International examination system, students can gain sufficient points for entry to university from the end of Year 12.
+Under the Cambridge Assessment International Education system, students can gain sufficient points for entry to university from the end of Year 12.
 However, most students choose to complete Year 13 in order to score even higher points, thereby ensuring their eligibility to specialist university courses.

 Traditional ‘House’ structure with positive, competitive inter-House competitions.